The Best Foam Cannon of 2019: Better than a Car Wash!

 - Doesn’t leak

-The first thing we should note about the Gilmour Foamaster II is that it isn’t a foam cannon.
-It’s a foam gun.
-We will explain the difference between a foam gun and a foam cannon below, but in essence, the Gilmour Foamaster II isn’t meant to be used with a pressure washer.
+The first thing we should note about the Gilmour Foamaster II is that it isn’t a foam cannon, it’s a foam gun.
+You can learn about the difference below, but in essence, this foam gun isn’t meant to be used with a pressure washer.
 Instead, it is meant to be used with a garden hose.

 As a result, it can’t produce the thick, sudsy foam a foam cannon can.
-That isn’t ideal, but if you can’t afford a pressure washer at the moment and only have a garden hose to work with, then the Gilmour Foamaster II will serve you well.
+That isn’t ideal, but if you can’t afford a pressure washer at the moment and only have a garden hose to work with, then Gilmour II will is your best option.

-For a foam gun, it produces a surprising amount of foam.
-It’s comfortable to use and has a nifty dial to adjust the foam concentration to how you want it.
+For a foam gun, it produces a surprising amount of suds.
+It’s comfortable to use and has a nifty dial to adjust the foam concentration to your desired level.